MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 # Young World 1, Unit 5: Around the Clock
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers time zones, school days around the world, and events that happen throughout the day.
-Here are some suggestions for Native English speakers to delve deeper into this theme:**
+Here are some suggestions for native English speakers to delve deeper into this theme:**

 ## Non-Fiction Books
 ### The Story of Clocks and Calendars, by Betsy Maestro